slawtul/Ya_asteroids/README.md

 #### License

 You can use this software freely in any free or commercial project except files placed in 'resources' folder

+#### Performance on

+    Operating System: Fedora 32
+    Processors: 16 × AMD Ryzen 7 3700X 8-Core Processor
+    Memory: 32 GiB of RAM
+    Monitor: LG, screen resolution 4K
+    Graphics card: AMD Radeon RX 5700 XT

+    # Using runtime inheritance
+    1. Avg ~60 FPS with 9700 objects on the screen
+    2. Avg ~2700 FPS with 2 objects on the screen

+    # Without runtime inheritance
+    1. Avg ~60 FPS with ... objects on the screen
+    2. Avg ~...
+FPS with 2 objects on the screen